hurchalla/factoring/macros_for_performance.md

 ------------------------------------------------
 There are a number of macros you can optionally predefine to tune the performance on your system for the factoring and primality testing functions.
-You would predefine one or more of these macros when compiling the sources.
-For example, with CMake you would add the command "target_compile_definitions" to the CMakeLists.txt, similarly to the following: target_compile_features(hurchalla_factoring INTERFACE HURCHALLA_FACTORING_ECM_THRESHOLD_BITS=40)
+You would predefine one or more of these macros when compiling *your* sources, given that this is a header-only library.

-If you are not using CMake, then with clang or gcc you would compile with the -D compilation flag.
-For example: clang++ -DHURCHALLA_FACTORING_ECM_THRESHOLD_BITS=40
+For example, if you are compiling using clang or gcc from the command line, you would specify the -D compilation flag, similarly to the following: clang++ -DHURCHALLA_TRIAL_DIVISION_SIZE=139 ...more arguments...
+As another example, if you are using CMake you would add the command "target_compile_definitions" to your CMakeLists.txt, similarly to the following: target_compile_definitions(&lt;your_target_name&gt;  PRIVATE  HURCHALLA_TRIAL_DIVISION_SIZE=139)
 \
 \
 Macros for factorize() and factorize_intensive32():

-HURCHALLA_FACTORING_EXPECT_LARGE_FACTORS - when this macro is defined, the factoring functions expect only very large prime factors.
-Therefore they skip the normal trial division phase, as well as any other phase designed to find small factors.
-Defining this macro also slightly lowers the size threshold for the factoring functions to choose the ECM algorithm over Pollard-Rho.

 HURCHALLA_FACTORING_ECM_THRESHOLD_BITS - this macro specifies the cutoff between using Pollard-Rho or ECM for factoring.
 Any number to be factored that is (after trial division) greater than (1 << HURCHALLA_FACTORING_ECM_THRESHOLD_BITS) will be factored using ECM, and any number that is smaller will be factored using Pollard-Rho.
-The default value is 34 when HURCHALLA_FACTORING_EXPECT_LARGE_FACTORS is defined, and 40 when HURCHALLA_FACTORING_EXPECT_LARGE_FACTORS is not defined.
+The default value is 40.

 HURCHALLA_TRIAL_DIVISION_SIZE - this macro specifies the number of small primes (starting at 2,3,5, etc) to trial as potential factors during the initial trial